Rahim AlHaj: Letters from iraq

 Rahim AlHaj has long sought through his music to give voice to those most vulnerable, those without a way to be heard, who are victims of circumstance—unintended or otherwise.

 Now AlHaj presents his most powerful work yet.
 Letters From Iraq (Smithsonian Folkways Recordings, 2017) is a poignant telling through music of war, its aftermath and its consequences.
-These stories become more than an aural presentation.
-They are truly an audiovisual virtual reality at the hands of AlHaj and a cast of masterful musicians.
-Each piece presents a unique scenario, together they weave a complete tale of devastation, pain, redemption and, ultimately, hope.
-Live, these compositions are performed with string quintet and Arabic percussion, surrounding AlHaj’s poignant and masterful oud playing, at times mournful and heart wrenching then stabbing, disturbing, defiant then beautifully sweet and hopeful, yet always honest and fearless.
+Each piece presents a unique scenario, and together they weave a complete tale of devastation, pain, redemption and, ultimately, hope.
+Live, these compositions are performed with string quintet and Arabic percussion, surrounding AlHaj’s masterful oud playing.

 Virtuoso performer and composer Rahim AlHaj was born in Baghdad, Iraq and began playing oud (short-necked Arabian lute) at age nine.
 He went on to study under Munir Bashir, considered by many to be the greatest oud player of the 20th century, and Salim Abdul Kareem, at the Institute of Music in Baghdad, Iraq.
 AlHaj received various awards at the Conservatory and graduated in 1990 with a diploma in composition.
 In 1991, after the first Gulf War, AlHaj was forced to leave Iraq due to his activism against the Baath regime, and arrived in the U.S. in 2000 as a political refugee.
 Rahim AlHaj was naturalized as a US citizen on August 15, 2008.